-If City Council submits the Ordinance(s) to the voters at the next regular municipal election after the City Council's order, then same would be considered by the voters on Tuesday, March 3, 2020, pursuant to Section 2.13.010 ("Election Dates") of the Commerce Municipal Code.
-Should the City Council choose to not wait until the next regular municipal election on March 3, 2020, then the City Council may call a special election to submit the Ordinances to the voters.
-At minimum, a resolution will need to be prepared and adopted by City Council to call an election for this purpose.
-The City would establish the date for special election by resolution, and all noticing, and procedures will be followed as required by the Election Code.
+If City Council submits the Ordinance(s) to the voters at the Special municipal election after the City Council's order, then same would be considered by the voters on Tuesday, November 3, 2020, pursuant to Section 2.13.010 ("Election Dates") of the Commerce Municipal Code.
+Should the City Council choose to not submit the Ordinances at the November 3, 2020 Special Municipal election consolidated with the County Election on November 3, 2020, then the City Council may call a special election to submit the Ordinances to the voters and establish the date for special election (currently left blank in the draft resolution), and all noticing, and procedures will be followed as required by the Election Code.